Editor’s Note: This blog post has been updated with more tactics and links to benefit our readers 🙂

 Are you investing quite a bit of money into content marketing?

 If so, then a content retargeting campaign could be a great way for you to earn trust and gain conversions in the future.

 Here’s how it works:

-- You create a retargeting audience to target people who have been reading a certain blog post or content piece on your site.
+- Create a retargeting audience to target people who have been reading a certain blog post or content piece on your site.